15+ JavaScript Event Loop Interview Questions 2025: Microtasks, Macrotasks & Async

 6. Microtask queue empty → Process macrotask → prints 2

-This question separates candidates who memorized answers from those who truly understand:
+This is a classic interview question that separates candidates who memorized answers from those who truly understand:

 console.log('start');